Michael-Evergreen/auto_chess/README.md

 ## 1/Collects Data

+One way to collect data of characters (chess pieces) is playing lots of Autochess games and manually taking pictures of them.
+However, this method takes a lot of time and effort.

-All characters (chess pieces) in Autochess are shown in the picture below (83 characters).
-However, most characters in Autochess have 3 levels corresponding to 3 different outfits, so the number of images to collect is effectively 3 times greater.
+Fortunately, since Autochess is a "child" game of Dota2, every Autochess character is in Dota2.
+To view their 3D models, we just have to click on their avatar in the image below.
+In the image, we have 83 characters in total, however, most characters in Autochess have 3 levels corresponding to 3 different outfits, so the number of images to collect is effectively triple.

 ![](images/Dota2-All-Characters.png)